AndyMSP/holbertonschool-low_level_programming/0x0B-malloc_free/README.md

 	- Contains a function that concatenates two strings
 - 3-alloc_grid.c
 	- Contains a function that allocates space for a matrix and fills it with 0's.
+- 4-free_grid.c
+	- Contains a function that frees memory allocated by alloc_grid function